tgi-io/tgi-core/spec/README.md

 ```
 <blockquote>returns <strong>function</strong> as expected
 </blockquote>
-Application code written in the TGI Framework does not need the CORE function since it isvisible by closure.
+Application code written in the TGI Framework does not need the CORE function since it is visible by closure.

 &nbsp;<b><i>core object Model is available in closure:</i></b>
 ```javascript